 The Females Have a Life Span of 30 Years

-Mountain ranges of western Panama and Mexico, like the Sierra Madre Del Sur and Sierra Madre Occidental, are known to inhabit the earthly variety of the Red-kneed Mexican Tarantula, biologically named as Brachypelma smithi.
+Mountain ranges of western Panama and Mexico, like the Sierra Madre Del Sur and the Sierra Madre Occidental, are known to inhabit the earthly variety of the Red-kneed Mexican Tarantula, biologically named Brachypelma smithi.
 They form a large genus and many enthusiasts have them as pets.
 This variety of tarantula, having a black abdomen with a handful of red hairs, has a very long life.
 Though males live for eight to ten years, the life of females can stretch up to thirty years.
-Its legs have black stripes with bands in red, orange and tan colors.
+Its legs have black stripes with bands in red, orange, and tan colors.
 The leg span of an adult spider varies from five to six inches.

 The Mexican tarantula is a lonely territorial arachnid, living in burrows.
 They spin flat meshes at ground level in deserts, rocky parts of rainforests, close to logs and bushes and cacti.
 Their burrows are cavernous, and provide them protection against predators like the White-nosed Coati, while allowing them to trap passing unsuspecting prey.
 Females spend most of their life in the burrows.